How to Integrate STEM into Your Homeschool

 During the middle school years, students can sometimes lose their educational motivation.
 By offering them hands-on activities that have real-world applications, they become re-engaged.
 They see that their learning is directly connected to the world they inhabit, and that they can even answer their own questions using the scientific method, logic, and both deductive and inductive reasoning.

-By ensuring that you include hands-on, rigorous, and fun STEM activities in your homeschool program, you can foster your middle schooler’s natural curiosity.
+By ensuring that you include hands-on, rigorous, and fun STEM activities in your middle school homeschool program, you can foster your middle schooler’s natural curiosity.
 Here are some ideas to get you started.

 - Going on vacation soon?
 Tie your getaway to your student’s math curriculum.
 Have your middle schooler find out what the total number of miles is that you’ll be travelling.
 They can also plot the GPS coordinates of your destination.
 Then have them practice budgeting skills by determining how much the round-trip excursion will cost.